 Our Seminars Tackle the Leading Issues of the Day

-Hamberger & Weiss has presented annual seminars for nearly 40 years to our clients.
+Hamberger & Weiss has presented annual seminars for 40 years to our clients.
 These well-attended, free events are approved by the New York State Office of Court Administration for Continuing Legal Education credits.

 Our seminars are a half-day format, beginning with registration and lunch, followed by a number of speakers from within and outside the firm addressing timely topics in workers’ compensation.
 Afterwards, attendees are invited to a networking reception.